kubes2020/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- It's used for nested routing so you can grab the current URL and put it into <Link> and current path and put in into <Route>.
+This allows you to then concatinate another string to the end of URL/path to create a new route.

 1. How would you explain form validation to someone who has never programmed before?

+- Validation is a way to control what data will be saved to the server, from a form.
+We want good data that is complete.
+Every field that we determine is required...will actually be required before the form can be submitted.

 1. In 1-2 sentences, define end to end testing.

+- End to end testing utilizes a framework to act like a human interacting with a website.
+For it to be 'end to end' the program must navigate to the site url and complete a task from start to finish just like a user will be expected to do.
+I.E. order something from Amazon.

 ## Instructions